debtano/ml_enron_reviewed/README.txt

                                     Section # 2 - Feature selection and engineering
                                     Section # 3 -  Model, params tuning , pipe and dump
-                                    All referenced in the "Document the work" document document_the_work.docx              Main document explaining the work tester.py                           Tester script used to validate chosen model REFERENCES 						    References used during the project feature_format.py                   Utility library
+                                    All referenced in the "Document the work" document project_report.docx                 Main document explaining the work tester.py                           Tester script used to validate chosen model REFERENCES 						    References used during the project feature_format.py                   Utility library